rscodes21/rscodes21/README.md

 I came from a background of solving computational algorithmic problems💻, which were often mathematically heavy as well.
 My background in complex algorithms allowed me to approach complex codebases like a puzzle and with that I was able to find multiple solo Highs and Medium vulnerabilities in public contests.

-Competing in audit contests and securing codebases before mainnet launch, I have a track record of (3x)🏆1st places and (1x)🥈2nd place 🙃
+Competing in public blockchain contests, I have a portfolio of (3x)🏆1st places and (1x)🥈2nd place wins 🙃
   * Proficient in Solidity/EVM
   * Proficient in Rust Smart Contracts